luckson1024/waitlistJS/docs/DEVELOPER_GUIDE.md

 4. **Set up the database:**

 - Create a new MySQL database.
+- Import the schema from `database/myzuwa_schema.sql` using phpMyAdmin.
-- Update the `.env` file with your database credentials.
+- Update the `.env` file with your database credentials and SSL options if available.
 - Run the migrations and seed the database (optional):

 ```bash